 I got home, dumping them in the bin on the way past.
 Stuff me around once, shame on you, stuff me around twice, shame on me, right?
 I went inside and grabbed my old faithful black Big W and get ready to go.
 Then I caught sight of myself in the mirror.
 It wasn’t good.
 I couldn’t even reframe it as good if I tried.
 What the heck?
 When did that happen?
 How?

-There’s nothing worse, don’t you think, than not being as hot as you thought you were?
+There’s nothing worse, don’t you think, as not being as hot as you thought you were?